Benny-JH-L/CPSC-525-Vulnerable-App/README.md

 Installation Instructions

-Follow these steps to run both the vulnerable and fixed versions on your machine.
+Run the command `bash ./run.sh` to set up and run the vulnerable program, or, Follow these steps to run both the vulnerable and fixed versions on your machine.

 1. Clone the repository